HOW TO OPTIMIZE THE PROCESS OF COLLECTING USER FEEDBACK?

-- Creating a database of restaurants.
+- Creating restaurants database and list.

 - Preparing a project roadmap.

-- User needs and value delivery – do our assumed user needs or problems are real and can we resolve those needs?
+- User needs and value delivery – do our assumed user needs or problems are real, and can we resolve those needs?

 In this way, we got a list of organic restaurants in the Bay Area.
-The only thing required from the user was to open the page from this region and the list of organic restaurants would automatically pull up.
+The only thing required from the user was to open the page from this region, and the list of organic restaurants was automatically pulled up.
 To process all the data received, we used a WordPress plugin.
 It allowed us to collect statistics as well as prioritize features and product improvements.

 Given how time-consuming and expensive developing an app or a new feature can be, we decided to focus on a more simple yet effective method of collecting user feedback.
 Crucial to the success of the product implementation was research and testing a business idea with real users.